eegsynth/eegsynth/module/launchcontrol/README.md

 ![LaunchControlXL](./launchcontrolXL.jpg)

-We are developing for the XL version, but expect that the same code will also work with the smaller (non-XL) version.
+We are primarily developing with the XL version, but the code is confirmed to also with the smaller (non-XL) version.

 ![LaunchControl](./launchcontrol.jpg)

 ## Requirements

-The LaunchControlXL should be connected to an USB port.
+The LaunchControl should be connected to an USB port.
 The REDIS buffer should be running.

 ## Software Requirements